 Section 11(d) provides that a Certificate of Restoration of Rights relieves all collateral sanctions, except those listed in Section 12, and any that the board elects not to relieve pursuant to Section 13(a).
 The certificate also would not relieve collateral sanctions imposed by the state constitution which the legislature has no power to relieve.
-With those exceptions, the holder of a certificate would enjoy the same civil rights and the same opportunity to apply for all benefits

-1 and opportunities as someone who had never been convicted of a crime.
-This does not mean, 2 however, that the conviction of a person holding a Section 11 certificate may not be considered 3 by a decision-maker.
-Thus, while Section 11(d) provides that the state shall not impose a 4 collateral sanction that has been relieved by a Certificate, it specifically provides that the 5 decision-maker may examine the facts of the holder's misconduct under Section 8.
-In effect, a 6 Section 11 certificate converts a collateral sanction from which relief is granted into a 7 disgualification.
-8 9 Section 13(a) contemplates that a Section 11 certificate may be granted with case-by-case 10 restrictions.
-For example, under Section 13(a), the board might conclude that an individual has demonstrated good behavior, warranting general relief from the burdens of a conviction, yet 11 12 because the individual's past offenses involved alcohol, might not want the individual to have a 13 liquor license, or work in the liquor business.
+With those exceptions, the holder of a certificate would enjoy the same civil rights and the same opportunity to apply for all benefits and opportunities as someone who had never been convicted of a crime.
+This does not mean, however, that the conviction of a person holding a Section 11 certificate may not be considered by a decision-maker.
+Thus, while Section 11(d) provides that the state shall not impose a collateral sanction that has been relieved by a Certificate, it specifically provides that the decision-maker may examine the facts of the holder's misconduct under Section 8.
+In effect, a Section 11 certificate converts a collateral sanction from which relief is granted into a disqualification.

+Section 13(a) contemplates that a Section 11 certificate may be granted with case-by-case restrictions.
+For example, under Section 13(a), the board might conclude that an individual has demonstrated good behavior, warranting general relief from the burdens of a conviction, yet because the individual's past offenses involved alcohol, might not want the individual to have a liquor license, or work in the liquor business.
 In such a case, the Certificate will so state.
+Section 11(c).

-14 Section 11(c).
-15 16 SECTION 12.
-COLLATERAL SANCTIONS NOT SUBJECT TO ORDER OF 17 LIMITED RELIEF OR CERTIFICATE OF RESTORATION OF RIGHTS.
-An order of 18 limited relief or certificate of restoration of rights may not be issued to relieve the following 19 collateral sanctions: 20 (1) requirements imposed by [insert citation to state's "Megan's Law" sex offender 21 registration and notification act enacted pursuant to 42 U.S.C.
-Section 14071 42 U.S.C.
-Section 22 16901 et seq., or its their associated regulations]; 23 (2) a motor vehicle license suspension, revocation, limitation, or ineligibility pursuant to 24 [insert citation to state DWI laws], or [insert citation to provision for motor vehicle license 25 suspension, revocation, limitation, or ineligibility based on traffic offenses], for which 26 restoration or relief is available pursuant to [insert citation to occupational, temporary, and 27 restricted licensing provisions]; or 28 (3) ineligibility for employment pursuant to [insert references to laws restricting 29 employment of convicted individuals by law enforcement agencies, including the attorney 30 general, prosecutor's office, police department, sheriff's department, state police, or department 31 of corrections].
+SECTION 12.
+COLLATERAL SANCTIONS NOT SUBJECT TO ORDER OF LIMITED RELIEF OR CERTIFICATE OF RESTORATION OF RIGHTS.
+An order of limited relief or certificate of restoration of rights may not be issued to relieve the following collateral sanctions:

+(1) requirements imposed by [insert citation to state's sex offender registration and notification act enacted pursuant to 42 U.S.C.
+Section 14071 or 42 U.S.C.
+Section 16901 et seq. or with regulations promulgated thereunder];

+(2) a motor vehicle license suspension, revocation, limitation, or ineligibility pursuant to [insert citation to state DWI laws], or [insert citation to provision for motor vehicle license suspension, revocation, limitation, or ineligibility based on traffic offenses], for which restoration or relief is available pursuant to [insert citation to occupational, temporary, and restricted licensing provisions]; or

+(3) ineligibility for employment pursuant to [insert references to laws restricting employment of convicted individuals by law enforcement agencies, including the attorney general, prosecutor's office, police department, sheriff's department, state police, or department of corrections].